Preemergent herbicide: Crabgrass

 To prevent growth of crabgrass, preemergent herbicides must be applied at a critical time.
 If they are applied to the soil too early, they get washed too deep into the soil or washed away by rainwater.
 If they are applied too late, the key enzyme inhibited is no longer active.
 The best control requires a second application about 6–8 weeks later.
 This provides coverage in mid-late summer when crabgrass can still germinate.
-Depending on location, one rule of thumb is to apply when the local forsythia blooms are wilting.
+Depending on location, one suggestion is to apply when the local forsythia blooms are wilting.
 In the northeast, they need to be applied before azaleas bloom.